aromanino/tokenmanager/README.md

 ```

 #### <a name="addRole"></a>`function addRole(roles)`
-This function must be used to set authorization between tokens and endpoints and add new roles used by  *checkAuthorization* middleware
+This function must be used to set authorization between tokens and endpoints and add new roles.
+Roles are
-to verify token authorization for particular resources.
+used by  *checkAuthorization* middleware to verify token authorization for particular resources.

 The roles param is an array where each element is an object containing a single role.
 Single role object is defined as bellow:

 ```javascript

     // ******************************************************************************************************************